 How to Sell to the Government

-With federal contract awards up by nearly $30 billion in fiscal year 2016, many companies are looking at how to break into the government market.
+With federal contract awards topping $550 billion in fiscal year 2018, companies look at crossing into the government market every day.
 While there are business practices that can be applied across multiple market segments, the government market has nuances that require a specialized approach.

 Federal Market Research